qql-art/qqlrs/README.md

 -   **Hackability:** This code is not obfuscated or minified.
 Structures and dataflow are explicit.There's no hidden or global state.
 Some components have unit tests.
-Try poking around: read it, play with it, dump intermediate data structures, override variables, tweak it yourself.
+Try poking around: read it, play with it, dump intermediate data structures, write custom searchers, override variables, tweak it yourself.
 (Just don't suggest that outputs from a tweaked algorithm are "official" QQLs, please.)

 As a quick, imperfect performance comparison, rendering [QQL #237][qql237] at 9600×12000px on my laptop: